 Our school is built on a foundation of the core British values of democracy, the rule of law, individual liberty, respect and tolerance.
 These will at all times be addressed directly through lessons and the “acts of worship” programme but they also permeate the whole curriculum.
 They are the basis of the social, intellectual, emotional, spiritual and moral development of each child.
 We encourage pupils to consider these values whilst developing knowledge, skills and attitudes that enable them to become reflective learners and grow into responsible citizens equipped to thrive in modern Britain.

-o To instill an awareness of community, moral values and spirituality.
+- To instil an awareness of community, moral values and spirituality.

 The school delivers the statutory requirements of the National Curriculum (September 2014) and the following characteristics of good learning:

-Phonics: Our school follows the Letters and Sounds Scheme alongside the Jolly Phonics actions.
+Phonics: Our school follows the Letters and Sounds phases.